 Most people have rented a house or an apartment at some point in their lives.
-While it is fairly straightforward to get into a rental lease, it can be much more stressful to get out of a rental lease before the official end-date.A lease of residential property is a contract between a landlord and a tenant.
-It is governed by state landlord and tenant law.
+While it is fairly straightforward to get into a rental lease, it can be more challenging if a tenant (or a landlord) wants to get out of one—particularly if it’s a long-term lease.

-The law surrounding the early ending of a residential lease can be complicated.
+The law surrounding the early ending of a residential lease can be complicated for both landlords and tenants, especially if the tenant does not want to move out or if the landlord doesn’t want the tenant to leave.
 Plus, the facts of each case are unique.
-This article provides a brief, general introduction to the topic.
-For more detailed, specific information, please contact a lawyer who focuses on landlord/tenant matters.
+This article provides a brief, general introduction to the topic of how leases and rental agreements end.
+For more detailed, specific information, please contact a landlord-tenant lawyer.

 - I’m renting out my condo for the first time, and may need to move back in a few months.
 What language should I include in my lease to give me this flexibility?

 - My tenant just moved out with five months left on his lease.
 I’m having a difficult time finding a new tenant.
 I expect the old tenant to pay rent until I find a new tenant.
 He says he won’t.
 How can I collect?

 - One of my tenants is really difficult to deal with.
 He pays rent on time, but he’s unpleasant to me and other tenants in the building.
 Unfortunately, he has seven months left on his lease.
 Is there a way I can (legally) get him to leave early?